-- 1. To receive, consider and adopt the Audited Financial Statements consisting of the Statement of Profit and Loss Account, Cash Flow Statement for the year ended 31st March, 2021 and the Balance Sheet as on that date along with the reports of the Board of Directors and Auditors thereon. - 2.
-To appoint a Director in the place of M. A. Azeez Khaleeli (DIN: 01910020), who retires by rotation and being eligible, offers himself for re-appointment.
+- 1. To receive, consider and adopt the Audited Financial Statements consisting of the Statement of Profit and Loss Account, Cash Flow Statement for the year ended 31st March, 2022 and the Balance Sheet as on that date along with the reports of the Board of Directors and Auditors thereon. - 2.
+To appoint a Director in the place of Mrs. V. Krishna Kumari (DIN: 01628290), who retires by rotation and being eligible, offers herself for re-appointment.